brockdyer03/QuadrupoleAnalysis/README.md

 >>> print(best_diff)
 [-0.02, -0.04, 0.06]
 ```
-we see that the quadrupole moment can indeed be matched to the expected value, albeit by statistical means rather than physical means.
+and lo the quadrupole moment can indeed be matched to the expected value, albeit by statistical means rather than physical means.